| Title: | Affinity Propagation Clustering |

 for the methods with signatures |

-first runs preferenceRange
+apclusterK first runs preferenceRange to determine

-exponentially for a few iterations to obtain a
+it decreases p exponentially for a few iterations to obtain a

-.
+good initial guess for p.
 If the number of clusters is still

 too far from the desired goal, bisection is applied.